MohanLaoch/GE1-Assignment-2022-23-Declan-Cooke-and-James-Mohan/README.md

 # References
 * (To be added)

-# What I am most proud of in the Assignment
+# What we are most proud of in the Assignment
 (To be added)

-# What I Learned
+# What we Learned
 (To be added)

 # Proposal